WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 ### Plugin in the WordPress themes directory

 With WordPress Playground, you can quickly launch a WordPress installation with any plugin available in the [WordPress Plugins Directory](https://wordpress.org/plugins/) installed and activated.
-Simply pass the `plugin` [query parameter](/developers/apis/query-api) to the [Playground URL](https://playground.wordpress.net) like this: https://playground.wordpress.net/?plugin=gutenberg.
+All you need to do is to add the `plugin` [query parameter](/developers/apis/query-api) to the [Playground URL](https://playground.wordpress.net) and use the slug of the plugin from the WordPress directory as a value.
+For example: https://playground.wordpress.net/?plugin=create-block-theme

 :::tip
 You can install and activate several plugins via query parameters by repeating the `plugin` parameter for every plugin you want to be installed and activated in the Playground instance.
 For example: https://playground.wordpress.net/?plugin=gutenberg&plugin=akismet&plugin=wordpress-seo.